FredHutch/coop/_posts/2021-02-23-winter-update.md

 ---
-title: "The Coop year in review: 2020"
+title: "The Coop Year in Review: 2020"
 author: The Coop Team
 categories: # delete the categories that do not apply and keep at least one
   - Community